 James is on pace to lead the NBA in both win shares and win shares per 48 minutes for the sixth consecutive season, a feat that thus far has only been achieved by Michael Jordan.

 James’ scoring efficiency is off the charts.
-The best true shooting percentage in history by a player averaging at least 25 points per game is 66.5 percent by Charles Barkley in 1987-88, but James is on pace to break that with his mark of 69.0 percent this season.
+The best true shooting percentage in history by a player averaging at least 25 points per game is .665 by Charles Barkley in 1987-88, but James is on pace to beat that this season.

 2. Paul George